 The department’s faculty represent diverse sociological specialties, theoretical approaches, and methodological styles, all of which enhance the program’s balanced graduate curriculum.
 We’re large enough to include expertise in several substantive sub-areas of sociology, yet small enough to generate intimate graduate seminars and primary relationships between faculty members and graduate students.
 We emphasize and exemplify the threefold scholarly standard of quality classroom teaching, research, and extension.
 During the last ten years, our faculty have received university teaching awards, extension teaching awards, and a state excellence award.
 We’ve also continued to be active in research and scholarship.
 In addition to publishing academic monographs, and peer reviewed articles in a wide variety of scholarly journals, various members have received national grants, international recognition for publications, and served as editors or advisory board members for national and international journals.

 So we invite you to further explore our graduate opportunities through the links provided here.
-You’ll find our 2012 graduate manual, application forms, core requirements, as well as links to descriptions of our specialty areas.
+You’ll find our current graduate manual, core requirements, as well as links to descriptions of our specialty areas.
 If you have further questions after examining this information, please do not hesitate to contact me.
 Once again, thank you for your interest in OSU’s Department of Sociology Graduate Program!